-All the devices covered in this section are manufactured or supported by the Woodward Governor Company.
+All the devices covered in this section are manufactured or supported by Woodward.
 Peripheral devices manufactured by other companies can be used with the 505 to perform the functions detailed bellow, however, the compatibility of them to the 505 and the application should be verified before system operation.